-At our office in Detroit root canal therapy is about saving your natural tooth.
+At our office, our Detroit root canal therapy is about saving your natural tooth.
 And here at Lakeshore Dental Specialists in Detroit, we help you deal with root canal treatments in a comfortable environment.

 Root canal treatment is a common and straightforward procedure that relieves dental pain and saves your tooth due to inflammation or infection inside the roots of your tooth.

 Root canal therapy treats the inside of a tooth, specifically the pulp, a soft tissue under the white enamel and the dentin (hard layer).
 The pulp contains blood vessels, nerves, and connective tissue that build the surrounding hard tissues of the tooth.
 It extends from the crown of the tooth down to the tip of the roots.
 Once fully formed, a tooth can survive without the pulp because the tooth continues to be nourished by other surrounding tissues.
 We strive to provide you with the best root canal Detroit has to offer, so call today.

 Can all teeth be treated?

 Advances in technology means most teeth can be treated.
 It may be possible that a tooth cannot be saved due to inadequate bone support, root fracture, or tooth that cannot be restored usually due to deep decay.

 At our dental office in Detroit, we believe in saving any tooth.